0-kush-0/GSoC--2024-DeepLense/README.md

 I am Kush Mathukiya, a final year Computer Science student at PDEU (Pandit Deendayal Energy University).
 I have been interested in and working towards ML since my second year.
 However, I have been working on Generative AI, specifically on diffusion models for about 1 year.
 Previously, I have worked on developing diffusion models for Morphing Attack Detection (MAD) where I used hard example mining and two-scale diffusion architecture.
 This year, I'm interning at ISRO (Indian Space Research Organisation) where I'm working on SISR (Single Image Super Resolution) through diffusion models.

 The given repository contains solutions to the following:
+### **The model weights for each test are stored in Google Drive, the link to which is provided in each CommonTest1/model_weights/link.txt and SpecificTest4/model_weights/link.txt**
 ## 1) Common Test I. Multi-Class Classification
 **Data**
 For this test, we were required to classify a dataset comprising 30,000 training images belonging to three classes: no dark matter substructure, vortex substructure, and spherical substructure.
 The validation dataset comprising 7500 images (2500 for each class) was split in a 90:10 validation-to-testing ratio.
 The images were resized to 100 x 100 resolution to make them compatible with the model.